MACKOzKLANU/Gym-Orla-website/README.md

 ## Issues

-*   **Google Authentication:** Due to hosting restrictions, Google Authentication (login with Google) is currently unavailable on the deployed version of this website.
-However, this functionality is fully implemented in the codebase and can be tested locally.
 *   **Contact Form:** The contact form is currently static and does not submit any data.
 Functionality to send emails via the contact form is planned for a future update.

 ## Installation